CTSRD-CHERI/cheribuild/README.md

-pure-capability CHERI-RISC-V, `disk-image-morello-purecap` will create a CheriBSD disk image for pure-capability Morello and `gdb-native` will build a version of CHERI-GDB that runs natively on the host machine and be used to remote debug CHERI-RISC-V and CHERI-MIPS.
+pure-capability CHERI-RISC-V, `disk-image-morello-purecap` will create a CheriBSD disk image for pure-capability Morello and `gdb-native` will build a version of CHERI-GDB that runs natively on the host machine and be used to remote debug CHERI-RISC-V and Morello.

 Note that the `<architecture>` in the target says nothing about what it can do, only where it can do it.
-For example, `llvm-native` and `llvm-riscv64` both exist; the former is a CHERI-LLVM that will run natively on the host and can be used to cross compile for both CHERI-MIPS and CHERI-RISC-V, whilst the latter is a CHERI-LLVM built as a set of RISC-V binaries that will run on CheriBSD itself.
+For example, `llvm-native` and `llvm-riscv64` both exist; the former is a CHERI-LLVM that will run natively on the host and can be used to cross compile for CHERI-RISC-V, whilst the latter is a CHERI-LLVM built as a set of RISC-V binaries that will run on CheriBSD itself.

 Where there are multiple variants of the source, there are multiple cheribuild